tearust/tapp-tutor/adapter.md

-Adapter is a module in [[hosting_CML]].
-It lives outside of enclave.
-Its goal is to accept http call from outside world (eg. browser, other nodes).
-In our Tea party example, only http adapter messages are handled and pass through to `handle_adapter_http_request`.
+The **adapter** is a module within the [[hosting_CML]] that lives outside the enclave.
+Its goal is to accept http calls from outside world (eg. browser, other nodes).
+In our TEA Party example, only http adapter messages are handled and passed through to `handle_adapter_http_request`.

-See code sample:
+See the following code sample:
 ```
 fn handle_adapter_request(data: &[u8], section: &str) -> HandlerResult<Vec<u8>> {
 	let adapter_server_request = rpc::AdapterServerRequest::decode(data)?;